vegaprotocol/documentation/docs/concepts/trading-on-vega/data-sources.md

 As a public key may provide many messages, a filter is used to extract the required message - for example trading could terminate at a specific date and time, and so the filters would ensure that only data provided on or after the specified date and time would trigger termination.
 Similarly for settlement, only price data *after* trading has terminated would be relevant.

-When a market is proposed, it must specify filters for the chosen data source(s).
-Those filters are applied to the source of structured data records used as input and emit only the value of a named field - such as to return `BTCUSD_PRICE` from a record containing many prices.
+When a market is proposed, the market proposal must include details for filters to be applied to the chosen data source(s).
+Those filters are applied to the source of structured data records that are used as input and determine how data is emitted: such as the specific value for a named field, to return `BTCUSD_PRICE` from a record containing many prices, for example; or price data on/after a certain time.

+## Submitting data for a market
+Any Vega keypair can submit settlement and market termination data to the chain.
+The creator of an instrument for a market has chosen in advance a price source, which data fields the market requires to settle and terminate, and filters that determine when the data is used.

+The data can be broadcast at any and all points, but if the market isn't looking for data, based on the filters, then the data doesn't make it to the chain and has no effect.
+The market is only listening when the filters signal that the data should be processed and used.

 :::tip Try it out
 The **[submitting data and configuring markets](./../../tutorials/using-data-sources.md)** guide describes how to encode oracle data and configure a market to use it.
 :::